- Europe elects a new parliament

 - Threat to democracy and human rights: the anti-gender movement in Europe

-Please note that both issues are only published in German.
+Please note that the special edition of the EU-Monitoring is only published in German.

 Stronger together: democracy and gender equality in Europe